Redis

 Installation

-Install the package from the npm packages registry using one of the following commands.
+Install and configure the package using the following command :

-node ace configure @adonisjs/redis
+node ace add @adonisjs/redis

-1. Registers the following service provider inside the adonisrc.ts file.
+2. Registers the following service provider inside the adonisrc.ts file.

 {